Bugsy | 1991

 Biopic of the man who, according to legend, built Las Vegas.
 The real Bugsy – sorry, Benny – Siegel was gunned down, shot through the eyes (see the tasteful picture in Kenneth Anger’s wickedly pleasurable Hollywood Babylon) at his home in Beverly Hills, 810 Linden Drive.

 The 1940s Beverly Hills of the film, though, is largely represented by Los Angeles’ eastern neighbour, Pasadena, where the houses of Jack Dragna and Bugsy himself were filmed.
-Virginia Hill’s home is in the Wilshire district of Los Angeles, in the Hancock Park area.
+The home of Virginia Hill (Annette Bening) is 425 South Plymouth Boulevard in the Hancock Park district of midtown Los Angeles.

 The Flamingo of the movie looks very different to the Las Vegas casino of today, and had to be rebuilt in its original form out in Thermal, south of I-10 between Palm Springs and Salton Sea in the Southern California desert.

 The pink neon Flamingo as it’s seen today appears at the end of Bugsy.
 Bugsy’s rose garden (it was alleged, only half jokingly, that several of his enemies rested beneath it) was finally paved over in 1990, and in 1993 Siegel’s on-site penthouse was demolished to make way for the new water park.
 See the Flamingo today at 3555 Las Vegas Boulevard South.